DragonBox/unity_dataloss/Statuses.md

 The code for the code weaving can be found [here](https://github.com/svermeulen/Extenject/blob/master/UnityProject/Assets/Plugins/Zenject/OptionalExtras/ReflectionBaking/Common/ReflectionBakingModuleEditor.cs#L125-L160) and [here](https://github.com/svermeulen/Extenject/blob/master/UnityProject/Assets/Plugins/Zenject/OptionalExtras/ReflectionBaking/Common/ReflectionBakingModuleEditor.cs#L437).
 It is called at runtime [during the zenject 'get inject info'](https://github.com/svermeulen/Extenject/blob/dd91e0099af8092ce7bd49086125f84e529576e9/UnityProject/Assets/Plugins/Zenject/Source/Util/TypeAnalyzer.cs#L175-L192).

-1. When we deactivate Zenject Baking it at build time, the problem disappears
+1. When we deactivate Zenject Baking it at build time, the problem disappears *on that computer*.
+It still exist for other users

 2. When we keep Zenject Baking at build time, but do not let Zenject call the baked methods and rely on reflection instead the problem disappears.